Get Smart (film): Plot

-Maxwell Smart, an analyst for CONTROL, a top secret American intelligence agency, yearns to become a field agent, but is blocked by the Chief, who values his analytical skills.
+Maxwell Smart, an analyst for CONTROL, a top secret American intelligence agency, yearns to become a field agent.
+However, when he finally passes the exam is blocked by the Chief, who values his analytical skills.
 After their headquarters is bombed by the terrorist organization KAOS, who also obtain the identities of CONTROL's agents, Smart is promoted to Agent 86 and is paired with Agent 99, who is unknown to KAOS after undergoing plastic surgery and doubts his competence.

 Max traces the suspects to Moscow, but while on a commercial flight going there, he is arrested by the Air Marshal after he mistakes his attempts to clean his shoe for a bomb attempt.
-Detained in the bathroom, he manages to break his ties with a specialized Swiss Army knife containing a mini-crossbow.
+Detained in the bathroom, after many attempts he manages to break his ties with a specialized Swiss Army knife containing a mini-crossbow.

 However, one of the darts hits the "eject" button, sending Max plummeting to earth.
-Agent 99 jumps after him with a parachute and retrieves him, but is followed by a KAOS assassin, whom she distracts with a kiss, enabling her to activate the parachute while the assassin crashes into a barn.
+Agent 99 jumps after him with a parachute and retrieves him, but is followed by a KAOS assassin.
+She distracts with a kiss, enabling her to activate the parachute while the assassin crashes into a barn.

-Arriving at KAOS' chief bomb-maker Ladislas Krstic's mansion during a party, Max and 99 infiltrate his office and trace nuclear material to a KAOS nuclear weapons factory disguised as a bakery in Moscow.
+Arriving at KAOS' chief bomb-maker Ladislas Krstic's mansion during a party, Max and 99 infiltrate his office.
+They trace nuclear material to a KAOS nuclear weapons factory disguised as a bakery in Moscow.
 They are caught by Krstic and his men, but manage to eliminate them before escaping.

 At the bakery, Max meets with KAOS boss Siegfried and his second-in-command, Shtarker, both of whom expose him and 99.
-Smart manages to escape and destroys the factory, but he and Agent 99 are confronted by the assassin from the plane.
+Smart manages to escape and destroy the factory, but he and Agent 99 are confronted by the assassin from the plane.
 Smart recognizes him as Dalip from his research and counsels him on his failing marriage, prompting Dalip to let them go.

 Agent 23 is sent to observe the factory cleanup, but fails to find evidence as KAOS had snuck the weapons out beforehand.
-As Smart was alone during his key discoveries, CONTROL believes he is a double agent.
-Agent 99, who has developed feelings for Smart, takes him into custody, just when he suspects that she is the double agent.
+As Max was alone during his key discoveries, CONTROL believes he is a double agent.
+Agent 99, who has developed feelings for Max, takes him into custody, just when he suspects that she is the double agent.